amirafshari/LPD-YOLOv4-Tf/README.md

+# Tensorflow Implementation

-I prefer to do these in cmd rather than jupyter, because we can see the results.
+**1. I prefer to do these in command palette rather than jupyter, because we can see the results.**
+**2. It's [recommended](https://github.com/hunglc007/tensorflow-yolov4-tflite#traning-your-own-model) to train your custom detector on [darknet](https://github.com/AlexeyAB/darknet), rather than this implemntation, and then convert your weights and use this implemntation.**

 ```python
 !git clone https://github.com/hunglc007/tensorflow-yolov4-tflite
 ```

-### Enviroment Setup
+## Environment Setup

-#### Conda Enviroment
+#### Conda Environment

 ```python